-Instructor Name:

-Course Department C Course Department Chair: Check the appropriate hove

-Course Number/Name: Check the appropriate box: 5 = Excellent 4 = Very Good 3 = Good

-Evaluator: Carmen B rown - $2 = \mathbf{F}$ = Fair 1 = Poor

-Date:

-Торіс Question/Comments 5 4 3 2 1

-1. Content: Course content is well laid out using modules or another technique.

-Comments: ·

-2. Home Page: Home page includes name of course, name of instructor, instructor contact information, and is aesthetically pleasing.

-Comments:

-3. Getting Started: Does the instructor have clear-cut instructions on how to get started on the course?

-Comments: ł 1 1

-4. Course Navigation Buttons: The instructor hides unused buttons and clearly uses all remaining buttons.
-Note: MDCC/Library Info and NetTutor are required to be visible .

-Comments:

-5. Syllabus: A syllabus using the MSVCC template is clearly posted and easily accessible.

-Comments: • 1

-6. Textbook Information: Complete textbook information including ISBN is easy to locate.
+Instructor Name: Course Department C hair: Check the array of the Course Number/Name e: Check the appropriate box: 5 = Excellent 4 = Very Good 3 = Good 2 = Fair 1 = Poor Evaluator: Carmen B Evaluator: Carmen Brown Poor Date: Topic Question/Comments 5 4 3 2 1 1.
+Content: Course content is well laid out using modules or another technique.
+Comments: 2.
+Home Page: Home page includes name of course, name of instructor, instructor contact information, and is aesthetically pleasing.
+Comments: 3.
+Getting Started: Does the instructor have clear-cut instructions on how to get started on the course?
+Comments: 1 4.
+Course The instructor hides unused buttons and clearly uses all I Navigation Buttons: remaining buttons.
+Note: MDCC/Library Info and NetTutor are required to be visible.
+Comments: 5.
+Syllabus: A syllabus using the MSVCC template is clearly posted and easily accessible.
+Comments: 1 6.
+Textbook Information: Complete textbook information including ISBN is easy to locate.
 A picture of the textbook is a nice addition.
+Comments: 1 l 7.
+Grading Information: Does the student know how they will be graded for the course, and is this easy to locate?
+Comments: 8.
+Announcements: Are announcements current and being clearly used?
+Comments: Up to date announcments Topic Question/Comments 5 4 3 2 1 9.
+Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?
 Comments: •

-7. Grading Information: Does the student know how they will be graded for the course, and is this easy to locate?

-Comments: 1

-8. Announcements: Are announcements current and being clearly used?

-Comments: Up to date announcments

-Торіс Question/Comments 5 4 3 2 1

-9. Calendar: Are all deadlines and testing dates clearly defined either in the calendar or using some other method?

-Comments: •

-10.Lecture/Notes: Are notes, PowerPoints, YouTube videos, supplemental materials clearly posted?
-Does the instructor make good use of multimedia such as audio, video, NBC Learn, etc.?Image: Comments and the state of the stat 11.Assignments: Are assignments well stated, organized and easily accessible?
+10. Lecture/Notes: Are notes, PowerPoints, YouTube videos, supplemental materials clearly posted?
+Does the instructor make good use of multimedia such as audio, video, NBC Learn, etc.?
+Comments: 11.
+Assignments: Are assignments well stated, organized and easily accessible?
 Comments: 12.
 Quizzes: Quizzes can be easily found and are clearly labeled (MidTerm, Final, etc.) for the test proctor.
 Comments: 13.
 Discussions: Does the instructor have at least one discussion?
 This can be as simple as an "Introduction" or "Get to Know You" discussion.
 Comments: 14.
 Grades: Is the Gradebook easy to interpret?
 Comments: 15.
 Attendance Policy: Is the online attendance policy posted and does the instructor have a clear cut-out policy stated?
 Remember: attendance must be taken weekly using some method such as participating in a discussion, submitting an assignment, quiz, etc. Federal policy dictates weekly attendance.
 These markers should be indicated in the gradebook.
 Comments: 16.
 Proctored Testing Does the instructor have proctored testing instructions posted?
 Information: Comments: Department Chair Score: Add all scores assigned and divide by 16.
-Place score in this box: > Signature of Department Chair:
+Place score in this box: Signature of Department Chair: